loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 <td>420</td>
 </tr>
 </tbody>
-<caption><strong>Table 1</strong> The demand schedule for gasoline lists the possible prices and quantity demanded at each price&mdash;in this case, per week for a medium sized country.</caption>
+<caption><strong>Table 1</strong>&nbsp;&nbsp;The demand schedule for gasoline lists the possible prices and quantity demanded at each price&mdash;in this case, per week for a medium sized country.</caption>
 </table>